FabLabLimerick/fablablimerick.github.io/README.md

 ### Step #1: Register in https://github.com/

-FabLab Limerick Website is hosted in github so you need to create an account in github.com and ask the web administer to grant you access to the website.
+FabLab Limerick Website is hosted in github so you will need to create an account in github.com and ask the web administer to grant you access to the website.

 ### Step #2: Log in into http://prose.io